 The brand rules apply to all components of your brand.
 Your brand identity guidelines should contain a step-by-step guide for all business partners, and staff to buy in, have clear directions, and create all written and visual collateral.
 This is often referred to as the brand manual or brand book.
 Consider all touchpoints and the effect they have on your audience.

-Define Your Voice & Personality
+Define Your Brand Voice & Personality

 Remember to be kind, be consistent, and maintain a consumer-first attitude.
 This will ensure your company gets the best user response and positive reviews.

-Practice Consistency & Connection
+Achieve Consistency & Connection

 With a clear understanding of brand guidelines and the importance of developing a clear brand strategy for your company, brand design with hex codes, style guides, other visual elements, and a brand book, all that’s left is to practice consistency and connection.